V/Line H type carriage: Cain/Kirner order, 1989

 With the 1990 election quickly approaching and the last of the electric Harris fleet due for withdrawal, the Cain government elected to order conversion of another eight carriages to a new class, BIH.
 These were functionally identical to the BH carriages, but toilets were not provided, instead being fitted with additional seating.
 The order also featured two more BCH conductor carriages, though these were fitted with smaller vans and an additional ten seats, compared to their predecessors.

 BIH carriages 187 and 188, and the two new conductor cars BCH134 and BCH135, were converted from Grey Ghost stock - previously refurbished less than ten years ago - while the remainder came from regular blue Harris stock.

-The new BIH carriages were inserted into sets SH21 thru SH28, bringing their capacity up to approximately match the long sets LH32 and LH33.
+The new BIH carriages were inserted into sets SH21 through SH28, bringing their capacity up to approximately match the long sets LH32 and LH33.
 Sets SH29, SH30 and SH31 were left untouched, and as far as can be determined, the two additional BCH cars were left unused until 1992, when two BH carriages were converted to BTH allowing the formation of new sets.

 Once the FSH sets became available, event traffic like the Airshow trains increased to twelve-car trains with a locomotive on each end and a third between carriages eight and nine.

 From 1992

 Kirner/Spyker order, 1992

 By 1992, Steve Crabb had long-since been replaced as the Victorian Member of Parliament with the Transport Portfolio.
-His successor, Peter Spyker, authorised an order for the final six BIH carriages.
+His successor, Peter Spyker, authorised an order for the final six BIH carriages, 189-194 inclusive.
 These were delivered in 1992 and allowed the remaining three Short sets to be extended to match capacity.
 These final carriages were converted from previously refurbished "Grey Ghost" Harris stock, rather than the original blue cars.
 At the same time, two BH carriages had automatic couplers fitted at one end and these were reclassed BTH.

 Around this time the Tulloch railmotors were withdrawn from service, freeing the four MTH cars.
 Consideration was given to converting them to other classes for incorporation in normal H sets.
 However, it was decided to instead operate the MTH carriages exclusively on the Stony Point route, because an infrequent, isolated shuttle service would have been a waste of one of the N or P class locomotives with head-end power, better used elsewhere.
 If the Stony Point line had run from Spencer Street in lieu of Frankston, then it is quite possible that the H fleet would have been reworked with thirteen FSH and two LH sets (plus one spare carriage), all with about 250 seats.

 With the MTH cars separated from the rest of the fleet, the final BIH carriages were allocated largely at random, with the result by end of 1992 being: